zaoyang/30-days-of-vue/day-08/day-08.cq.md

 # Methods & Computed Properties

 Phew!
 We made it to week two (relatively unscathed)!
-Through this point, we've talked through some of the basic features of the Vue instance (data reactivity), template binding (directives), and the Vue Devtools.
+Through this point, we've talked through some of the basic features of the Vue instance (data reactivity), template binding (Mustache syntax/directives), and the Vue Devtools.

 In this article, we're going to look at two specific properties of the Vue instance - __Methods__ and __Computed Properties__.